SQL-DP/SQL-DP/README.md

 - sqlparse 0.4.2

 ### Other
-- python 2
+- python 2.7
+- tensorflow 1.0.0
+- tensorflow-fold 0.0.1
+- pytest 3.0.7
+- ddt 1.1.1
+- future 0.16.0
+- six 1.16.0
+- numpy 0.16.6
+- scikit-learn 0.20.4
+- pytest 3.0.7
--
+- ipdb 0.10.2
--
+- ipython 5.3.0
--
+- flake8 3.3.0

 ## Data
 Due to the problem of data privacy, we only give examples of data.
-For data samples, please check the **data** folder in the project.
+For data samples, please check the *data* folder in the project.

-Besides, the original code of the **TBCNN** model we use is [here](https://github.com/Aetf/tensorflow-tbcnn).
+Besides, the original code of the *TBCNN* model we use is [here](https://github.com/Aetf/tensorflow-tbcnn).